 King’s Garden Pavilion

-The proposal for a pavilion in the King’s garden is influenced by the history of the garden, geometric forms and functions as a central meeting place in Copenhagen.
-The Pavilion is designed as a circle, a unified element, to support the geometric dialogue and challenge the old with the new one.
+The new pavilion in the King’s garden is influenced by the history of the garden and its geometric forms.
+The vision for the pavilion was to be a meeting place in the garden, that had mulitple functions and did not obstruct the view of the castle.
+The Pavilion is designed as a ring, a unified element, to support the geometric dialogue and create synergy between the old and the new.

-The wooden pavilion creates a unique environment for users in the summertime in Copenhagen and forms a natural gathering point in the park.
+The wooden pavilion creates a unique environment for users in summertime in Copenhagen and forms a natural gathering point in the park.
 The organic profile of the pavilion encourage visitors to sit, play, walk, lay down and relax.
-The large furniture pavillion combines wood structure and functionality, displaying its beautiful organic shapes and inviting users to interact with it.
-A walk around the pavilion shows the smooth movements of the construction, creating an inviting space for locals, tourists and performances.
+The large furniture pavillion combines wood structure and functionality and its organic form invites users to interact and use it in various ways.
+A walk around the pavilion shows the smooth movements of the construction, creating an inviting space for locals, tourists and performers.

 The ring was created with a sustainable mindset.
 The strategy used to create the pavilion was to reuse the surplus tree from the top surface to build the vertical and bottom element.
 All frames can easily be separated and reused after the pavilion’s life-cycle ends.